-n Stopping distance when the ABS is operating on the wet or slick roads
+${\rm n}\,$ Stopping distance when the ABS is operating on the wet or slick roads n When VSC is activated

 The ABS is not designed to shorten the vehicle's stopping distance.
 Always maintain a safe distance from the vehicle in front of you in the following situations.